camlab-ethz/GEMS/docs/GEMS_own_data.md

     * ANKH:          ```python -m dataprep.ankh_features --data_dir <path/to/data/dir> --ankh_base True``` <br />
     * ESM2:          ```python -m dataprep.esm_features --data_dir <path/to/data/dir> --esm_checkpoint t6``` <br />

-    You can also include more only a subset of these embeddings or change to ChemBERTa-10M (--model ChemBERTa-10M-MLM), to ANKH-Large (--ankh_base False) or to ESM2-T33 (--esm_checkpoint t33).
+   You can also compute more embeddings, only a subset of these embeddings, or change to ChemBERTa-10M (--model ChemBERTa-10M-MLM), to ANKH-Large (-- ankh_base False) or to ESM2-T33 (--esm_checkpoint t33).
 We recommend running these scripts on a GPU.

 * **Graph construction:** <br />
 Construct interaction graphs for all protein-ligand complexes in your data directory, incorporating the desired language model embeddings.
 For example: